zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 But that is not all there is.
 Writing automated tests, especially unit ones, is a very good practice, for it **forces developers to think** about the functions they implement, outlining input and output (including side effects), eventually spotting unhandled exceptions.

 Are you tired of finding regressions in features you spent such great effort implementing?
-Get ready, you are about to find out how to write unit tests within Unreal Engine 4!
+Get ready, you are about to find out how to write unit tests in Unreal Engine 4!

 ## Unreal Test Suite